nathants/libaws/readme.md

     - as a convenience, `infra-rm` will remove **ALL** infrastructure **CURRENTLY** declared in an `infra.yaml`.

+- when using `ensure` operations, no output means no changes.

+  - for large infrastructure sets, this can mean a minute or two without output if no changes are needed.

+  - to see a lot of output instead of none, set this environment variable:

+    ```bash
+    export DEBUG=yes
+    ```

 ## infra.yaml

 use an `infra.yaml` file to declare an infrastructure set. the schema is as follows: